boldingd/EclipsePhaseContent/HumbleBeginnings.md

 They have gone as far as licensing the construction and maintenance nanotech that they used, and making a show of participating in the League's ego-ID system.
 For that, Estevan is not the servant of two masters; there is no confusion about whether their ultimate allegiance lies with the Skyward Collective or the Tharsis League.

-Physically, Estevan consists of the original central habitat – still referred to as Coleman Barrow – as well as several surrounding outbuildings, facilities, and mines.
+Estevan consists of the original central habitat – still referred to as Coleman Barrow – as well as several surrounding outbuildings, facilities, and mines.
 Physically, the Barrow is wide, circular cavern, capped over with a dome and covered in gravel.
 From the surface, the barrow itself looks like little more than a wide, gently-rising gravel mound; it is surrounded by wide fields of solar panels, several large industrial garages, a number of greenhouses and hydroponics bays, and several new terraforming stations.
 Inside, however, it is laid out something like a lunar cavern, with verdant greenways snaking between built-up city blocks.